amarinjs/sitio/about.md

   background: 'linear-gradient(90deg, rgba(2,0,36,1) 0%, rgba(61,61,74,1) 100%, rgba(0,212,255,1) 100%);+'
 ---

-## Purpose

-To melt multiple sources into comprehensible guides.

-I have missplaced most of the study notes I had in paper, and lost that one HDD that had everything on it.

 This site is hosted for free on [github pages](https://github.com/alexma2344/sitio).

 <center><img src="https://github.com/alexma2344/sitio/blob/master/assets/images/sitio-def.PNG?raw=true"></center>